 Countries covered: Tunisia initially, with potential for regional scale-up

-Description: MobiWorks is a mobile portal that will connect young people without Internet access to employability resources, financial inclusion and job opportunities via a basic GSM mobile phone.
-Offered in partnership with Tunisiana, the portal will aggregate opportunities from various youth serving organizations and enable young people to connect with them.
+Description: MobiWorks is a mobile portal that connects young people without Internet access to employability resources, financial inclusion and job opportunities via a basic GSM mobile phone.
+Offered in partnership with Ooredoo, the portal aggregates opportunities from various youth serving organizations and enables young people to connect with them.

 Project Name: Emergency Support to Young Rural Tunisians